-Early Years Educator reference 1.8, 6.6, 1a (a), 1a (g), 1a (h) Criteria 1.8 Different cultural backgrounds and family circumstances can impact babies and children's learning and development.
+Early Years Educator reference 1.8, 6.6, 1a (a), 1a (g), 1a (h) Criteria 1.8 Different cultural backgrounds and family circumstances can impact babies' and children's learning and development.
 6.6 Respecting and promoting diversity and inclusion, cultural differences and family circumstances is an important part of the role.
 1a (a) Promote equality of opportunity in the education and care of all children in early years provision, including children with SEND.
-1a (g) Avoid stereotypes, for example, those based on gender, culture, or race, and explain how they can cause damage (how they might encourage prejudice).
+1a (g) Avoid stereotypes, for example, those based on gender, culture or race, and explain how they can cause damage (how they might encourage prejudice).
 1a (h) Analyse and explain how cultural background and family circumstances can impact on babies' and children's learning and development.
 Assessed skills The student demonstrates: ensuring individual needs and interests are considered in planning and provision of resources celebrating diversity of culture and family backgrounds within the setting modelling appropriate behaviour to promote inclusion through anti-discriminatory practice.
 Professional discussion allowed?
 Yes.
 Whilst the promotion of anti-discriminatory practice should be naturally occurring students will need to contribute to a professional discussion to cover the breadth of this criteria.
-Through follow up discussion, student demonstrates understanding of: the importance of respecting and promoting diversity, equality and inclusion, fully reflecting cultural differences and family circumstances and the potential impact on babies' and children's learning and development avoiding stereotypes, for example, those based on gender, culture, or race, and explains how they can cause damage (how they might encourage prejudice) the setting's policies and procedures related to equality of opportunity and anti-discriminatory practice.
+Through follow up discussion, student demonstrates understanding of: the importance of respecting and promoting diversity, equality and inclusion, fully reflecting cultural differences and family circumstances and the potential impact on babies' and children's learning and development avoiding stereotypes, for example, those based on gender, culture or race, and explains how they can cause damage (how they might encourage prejudice) the setting's policies and procedures related to equality of opportunity and anti-discriminatory practice.

-Assessor judgement guidance

-Working towards competence Competence

-Limited ability to consistently promote inclusive, anti-discriminatory practice.
-Consistently promotes inclusive, anti- discriminatory practice.
+Assessor judgement guidance Working towards competence Competence Limited ability to consistently promote inclusive, Consistently promotes inclusive, anti- anti-discriminatory practice. discriminatory practice.

-Different cultural backgrounds and family circumstances can impact babies and children's learning and development.
+The student will show understanding of different cultural backgrounds and family circumstances and how these can impact babies' and children's learning and development.

-Respecting and promoting diversity and inclusion, cultural differences and family circumstances is an important part of the role.
+They will also show evidence of respecting and promoting diversity and inclusion, cultural differences and family circumstances, which is an important part of the role.